ROCm/HIP/docs/markdown/hip_programming_guide.md

 ## Device-Side Malloc

-HIP-Clang currenntly doesn't supports device-side malloc and free.
+HIP-Clang currently doesn't supports device-side malloc and free.

 ## Use of Long Double Type